 Texas Parent Taught Drivers Ed

-TDLR state approved Texas drivers ed course #107 for teens 14-17.
-Includes everything teen drivers need to get their Texas learners permit and drivers license.
+State approved Texas parent taught drivers ed course #107 for teens 14-17.
+Includes everything teen drivers need to get their permit and license.

 How does Parent taught drivers ed work in Texas?

 Teens between the ages of 14 and 17 years of age are eligible to enroll in parent taught driver education.
 Teen students must be at least 15 years of age in order to receive their Texas learners permit, so students enrolling at 14 years of age can only work on the online classroom part of the course.

 Teen drivers complete classroom instruction online, through a computer, mobile device or laptop.
 The parent provides behind-the-wheel driving instruction, covering structured driving objectives to help their teen learn how to drive.

 Texas parent taught drivers ed includes 32 hours of online instruction and 44 hours of behind the wheel instruction.
 The State of Texas limits instruction to no more than two hours per day for the online instruction and one hour per day for behind the wheel training.

 The Parent Taught course is self-paced and there are no set course schedules.
 In a traditional driving school, the schedule is strict and requires parents to drop off and pick up their student every day.
 This can be quite challenging in families where both parents work, or single parent families.

 Most students complete the course in three to six months.
 It can be completed in as little as two months with persistent effort.

 Frequently Asked Questions about the Parent Taught Program